hipstersmoothie/sketchmine/packages/dom-agent/README.md

 ### About

-The dom agent consists out of three parts:
+The DOM agent consists of three parts:

 - **[dom traverser](./src/dom-traverser.ts)** Traverses the Dom nodes recursively and applies the visitor on each node.
 - **[dom visitor](./src/dom-visitor.ts)** Visits a DOM Node and extracts the style-information.